 Example:

 Order: Administer a medication at a dose of 5 mg/kg every 6 hours.
-The patient weighs 66 lbs.
-The medication is available as 250 mg/mL.
+Because of that, the patient weighs 66 lbs.
+But the medication is available as 250 mg/mL.
 Calculate: The volume to administer per dose.

 Using the formula method: